KWard94/Keenan-Ward-Portfolio/README.md

 # Portfolio Website for Keenan Ward

+## This is a website that I built to host my professional portfoio.
+This site is built with Javascript and React.js.
+The styling is a mix of Bootstrap and vanilla CSS.

+#### At this time the site is fairly basic.
+I will continue to improve and grow the site

+##### Future features and implementations:

+[ ] Add animations to the "enter" link
+[ ] Add a Rock, Paper, Scissors game on the homepage
+[ ] Create interesting scroll features for the projects [ ] Add the PDF functionality for the Resume

 #### Credits and Attributions:

 - png source for favicon: <a href='https://pngtree.com/so/type'>type png from pngtree.com</a>